robot5000-design/ms2/README.md

 ### **4b.
 Testing Part 2**

-The site has been tested on the following browsers on Windows 10:

-- Internet Explorer 11
-- Firefox 83.0
-- Google Chrome 87.0.4280.66
-- Opera 72.0.3815.320
-- Microsoft Edge 87.0.664.52
-- Safari 13.1 on Mac using www.browserstack.com

-and tested on a Samsung Galaxy S7:
-- Samsung on Android 12.1.2.5
-- Firefox 80.1.3
-- Chrome 85.0.4183.101

 The site has been tested on both mobile and desktop for responsiveness.
 In addition to Chrome Development Tools, BrowserStack allowed for limited additional testing on Apple iPhone 8 mobile.
 Only manual testing was conducted for this project.

 Any issues have been cataloged in the Issues section on Github and closed when a sufficient solution was reached.
+Prior to final testing of the live site, functional testing was carried out using judiciously placed console logs before they were removed.
+These are saved in a separate file [here](./documentation/manual-test-ref.md) and are included only for reference.

-__Further testing of links, responsiveness and user acceptance test cases can be found in the [test document](./documentation/test.md).__
+__Final testing of links, responsiveness and Live Website test cases can be found in the [final testing document](./documentation/final-testing.md).__

 All HTML and CSS files have been passed through the w3c validation service here https://validator.w3.org/ with no significant issues.
 It advised not to use aria-disabled on disabled buttons.
 These were removed.